A Hospice Chaplain's Field Guide to Caregiving

 • Forced and tense?

-Place your attention on your exhale.
+Now, place your attention on your exhale.

 Do you trust your body to release tension & stress?
 Repeat the exercise above but this time place awareness on your exhale.

 Imagine seeing your stress disperse... as much as it can.
 Don’t demand complete discharge.
-Take the attitude that your body will let go of as much stored disturbances as it is able to.
+Take the attitude that your body will let go of as much stored trauma or disturbances as it is able to.

-Do this each day for 2 minutes...One minute each & remember, sweet, small steps yield big results.
+Do this each day for 2 minutes...
+One minute each & remember, sweet, small steps yield big results.

 Set a timer on your phone at a convenient mid-point of your day to remember.